duanribeiro/Flask-RESTPlus_mongoDB_boilerplate/README.md

 You can just clone this repo and start to create/customize your own RESTful API using this code as your template base :)

-## JWT, PyMongo...
-Do i need all of this ???

-__NO !__ You can remove JWT, PyMongo and Bcrypt (used for hashing users password on database), excluding all the references on the [app](app/__init__.py), [config](config.py) and the files that makes use of them.

-These _"extensions"_ and the _users_ endpoints are there just to help you, if you need to implement all of the boilerplate required to work with JWT, PyMongo and so on.

-Don't forget to remove the dependencies from [requirements.txt](requirements.txt) too.

 # Localhost

 ## Installing